adrianmrozo/ds/reports/project3.md

 <u>Adrian gave it a shot as well: </u>
 We nearly managed to completely dockerize our code.
-However if we tried to let Docker run completely automatic our code, by adding the command:
+However, if we tried to let Docker run completely automatic our code, by adding the command:
 CMD [ "python", "./main.py" ]
 at the end of our Dockerfile, we received an error message regarding this command.
 We tried many variations, however it did not run.

-We had to ***manually*** execute our main.py file with the following command, which in our understanding made the code run within the container:`docker exec [container-id] python3 main.py`
+We had to ***manually*** execute our main.py file with the following command, which in our understanding made the code run within the container: `docker exec [container-id] python3 main.py`
 The model was trained, saved, and afterwards loaded again to be tested on some pictures, it was shown in the terminal the predicted picture category and the actual picture category.

-We were to able to confirm that it runs in our container with the command: `docker stats [container-id]`
+We were able to confirm that it runs in our container with the command: `docker stats [container-id]`

-We saw the the container used a significant amount of our memory and CPU for training the model.
+We saw the container used a significant amount of our memory and CPU for training the model.

 Arthur gave as regarding the issue of running the main.py file by adding the command in the Dockerfile the following tip: " CMD ["python3", "./main.py"] strikes me to be a bit weird.
 Maybe CMD ["python3", "main.py"]?"